 Ms Golubovic has attented numerous music festivals including the European Union Youth Orchestra, Lucerne Festival Academy, Gustav Mahler Jugendorchester and the French Youth Orchestra.
 An avid chamber musician, Ms Golubovic has recently performed for a United Nations benefit concert in New-York and won Manhattan School of Music’s Fuchs chamber music competition.

 Since 2019, Ms Golubovic is a member of the Civic Orchestra of Chicago and Wichita Symphony.
 She often performs as a substitute with the Kansas City Symphony

-Ms Golubovic plays a french cello made by Sylvestre in 1869, and will be appearing with The Opus 76 Quartet as guest 'cellist until June 2020.
+Ms Golubovic plays a french cello made by Sylvestre in 1869, and appeared with The Opus 76 Quartet as guest 'cellist for the 2020/2021 season.

 Copyright © 2017 The Friends of the Opus 76 Quartet